 Over the years, neuromodulators such as BOTOX® Cosmetic have become household names.
 While the brand name “BOTOX” is universally recognized, there are several neuromodulators on the market that work just as well.

 Men and women across the country opt for neuromodulator treatment to turn back the clock on unwanted wrinkles and folds.
 In fact, neuromodulators like BOTOX at our Burlington, Ontario, practice have become one of the most popular services we offer.

 Once patients try BOTOX, Dysport®, or Xeomin®, they frequently make it a part of their skincare routine by scheduling maintenance appointments every few months.
 However, despite being so popular in Canada and the United States, neuromodulators are still widely misunderstood.
 Here we’ll discuss a bit more about these transformative products.

 What is a neuromodulator?

-Patients are free to return to normal daily activities immediately after treatment.
+Patients are free to return to normal daily activities immediately after treatment, so BOTOX recovery time is minimal.
 We recommend that for the remainder of the day you thoroughly wash your hands before touching your face.
 This helps to reduce the risk of infection, which can compromise your results.
 Some patients experience swelling, redness, or bruising near the injection sites, but these symptoms will subside within a few days.

-Whether you are interested in BOTOX or another neuromodulator or non-surgical treatment, remember that an experienced injector matters more than the brand.
+Whether you are interested in BOTOX or another neuromodulator, remember that an experienced injector matters more than the brand.
+Women and men come to us for BOTOX from Niagara Falls, St. Catharines, and Hamilton, because our experienced medical professionals are skilled and happy to help them reach their cosmetic goals.
 To request a consultation online or call our office at (905) 631-6288.
-Our experienced medical professionals will answer any questions you may have to help you reach your cosmetic goals.